The Ultimate Guide To Dublin, Ireland

 The Cliffs Of Moher

-is the cliffs of moher worth seeing
+cliffs of moher

 To drive across the whole country it only take about 2.5 hours, so seeing the cliffs is manageable.
 I would do a tour from Dublin so you don't have to worry about getting tickets to the cliffs and renting a car.
 Make sure to book the tour ahead of time because it will sell out.
 This tour is very good and affordable.